PoisotLab/ms_svd_networks/manuscript.md

 ## Comparing measures of complexity and network size

-We then compared the calculated SVD entropy to the relative rank deficiency of better understand the relationship between 'internal' and 'external' complexity.
-In addition, both SVD entropy and relative rank deficiency were compared to network size.

-*[Some notes on linking back to networks/ecology - why rank def not just rank?]*

-*Where to bring in comparing rank to SVD entropy...*
+In an effort to better understand the 'performance' of these physical measures of complexity we can start by comparing both relative rank deficiency and SVD entropy to the species richness of networks *i.e.* the network size.
+This was followed by comparing the SVD entropy of a network to its relative rank deficiency, *i.e* determining if using the rank of a network is sufficient in capturing its complexity.

 ## Comparing entropy to other measures of network complexity

-In addition, we compared SVD entropy to other measures of network complexity, namely nestedness ($\eta (M)$) and spectral radius ($\rho (M)$).
+We then compared the relationship of SVD entropy to other measures of network complexity, namely nestedness ($\mathit{\eta}$) and spectral radius ($\mathit{\rho$}) and connectance ($\mathit{Co}$).
 The nestedness of a network is a measure of the degree of overlap between species links, where larger assemblages are made up of a subset of smaller ones that share common interactions.
-Networks with a higher degree of nestedness could be considered less 'complex' than when compared to networks with a lower nestedness. <!--- nestedness was calculated from {EcologicalNetworks} which follows @bast09amn - should we write out the fancy maths or is it enough to link? ---> The spectral radius of a matrix is the largest absolute value of its eigenvalues, which is another measure of network complexity.
+Networks with a higher degree of nestedness could be considered less 'complex' than when compared to networks with a higer degree of nestedness. <!--- nestedness was calculated from {EcologicalNetworks} which follows @Bastolla2009ArcMut - should we write out the fancy maths or is it enough to link? ---> The spectral radius of a matrix is the largest absolute value of its eigenvalues, which is another measure of network complexity and can be used as an indicator of the abilituy of a system to dampen disturbances @Phillips2011StrEco.
+Connectance is calculated as the fraction of the total number of realised interactions (or links) and the maximum number of possible interactions in a network @Martinez1992ConCon.
+This has been shown to be a good estimate of community resilience to disturbance [@Dunne2020NetStr].

 ## Simulating extinctions and estimating resilience (or are we going with stability?) in ecological networks

-Extinctions were calculated based on three 'mechanisms', either by removing 1) a random individual, 2) the most connected species (one with the highest number of interactions with other species) and 3) removing the least connected species (the species with the least number of interactions).
-If there were multiple species with the same number of interactions a random individual amongst those species was removed.
-After the removal of a species the network was simplified be removing species that no longer had any interacting partners - i.e. becoming extinct.
-This was repeated until all species were removed from the network.
-This was repeated for each network 1) across the entire network<!--- is this the correct phrasing? --->, whereby any species that met the removal criteria was removed, and 2) along one dimension (i.e. species removal was restricted to a specific group of species such as parasites or pollinators) this was repeated for both dimension <!-- again not sure if this is the best phrasing or better to stick with spp. groups (or a variation of that) --->.
-From here we compared the proportion of species remaining to the proportion of species removed with each subsequent extinction event to construct an extinction curve for each network.
-Following the trapezoidal rule<!---should we expand on this or is it okay to just 'name drop'? ---> we then calculated the area under an extinction curve as a measure of the resilience of the network [ref?]
+The expectation is that the tolerance of an ecological network to species extinctions will vary based on the degree of linkage (connectance) of a specific species [@Dunne2020NetStr; @Memmott2004TolPol].
+With this in mind extinctions were calculated based on three 'mechanisms', either by removing 1) a random individual, 2) systematically removing the most connected species (one with the highest number of interactions with other species) and 3) the least connected species.
+Species that no longer had any interacting partners were removed from the network *i.e.* simulating secondary extinctions based on the assumption that continued species persistence is dependant on maintaining at least one interaction with the opposite guild.
+Along with simulating different extinction mechanisms we also restricted extinctions to specific dimensions (or guilds) of the interaction matrix, either 1) across the entire network<!--- is this the correct phrasing? --->, whereby any species that met the removal criteria was removed, and 2) along one dimension (i.e. only from a specific guild), and was repeated for the other dimension.
+This was used to construct an extinction curve by comparing the proportion of species remaining to the cumulative proportion of secondary extinctions.
+We are then able to estimate the resilience of a network by calculating the area under the extinction curve [ref?] following the trapezoidal rule.

 * Make note of Julia packages used?
  + Is there a ~~lazy~~ smart way to do this from the manifest??